katiektea/100-days-of-code/log.md

 Compared to how comfortable I am with HTML or CSS, JS is definitely more difficult for me to grasp.
 Nevertheless I think it's all about coming out of my comfort zone and embracing it.
 Taking a step and the opportunity, and running with it.

+### Day 17: May 5, 2020 ###
+Had my previous days tied and jam packed, so tried to do revision in the meantime.
+Did not get any coding as I wanted to dedicate quality time to learning, rather than rush it and do a futile post.

+Continued through the Web Dev Bootcamp.
+Really wanting to finish the bootcamp.
+Developed a go to workflow for my code and working on projects: such as the linktree app, to do list etc

+**Thoughts**
+Slowly starting to feel stuck on Javascript.
+Realising I am being overambitious with my coding goals and time.
+I have so many projects I want to do but not properly managing my time.
+This is a work in progress....

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday